Lozarth/Lozarth/README.md

 # Lozarth
-My name is Anthony, I'm 13 and I like computers and stuff
+My name is Anthony.
+I'm 13, and I like computers and stuff.

 I know languages such as Javascript, Lua, C# and probably a few others.

 I'm currently working on a Eaglercraft server called ZarthCraft, made for my school.
-I plan on monetizing it soon.

 I play games like Roblox, Minecraft, Team Fortress 2, Rust, CS:GO, PVZ Garden Warfare 2, and some others.